angular/angular/aio/content/tutorial/toh-pt4.md

 That *won't work* when the `HeroService` is actually making requests of a remote server.

-The new version waits for the `Observable` to emit the array of heroes &mdash;which could happen now or several minutes from now.
+The new version waits for the `Observable` to emit the array of heroes, which could happen now or several minutes from now.
 The `subscribe()` method passes the emitted array to the callback, which sets the component's `heroes` property.

-This asynchronous approach *will work* when the `HeroService` requests heroes from the server.
+This asynchronous approach *works* when the `HeroService` requests heroes from the server.

 ## Show messages

 This section guides you through the following:

 *   Adding a `MessagesComponent` that displays application messages at the bottom of the screen
-*   Creating an injectable, app-wide `MessageService` for sending messages to be displayed
+*   Creating an injectable, application-wide `MessageService` for sending messages to be displayed
 *   Injecting `MessageService` into the `HeroService`
 *   Displaying a message when `HeroService` fetches heroes successfully

 ### Create `MessagesComponent`

-Use the CLI to create the `MessagesComponent`.
+Use `ng generate` to create the `MessagesComponent`.

 <code-example format="shell" language="shell">